Online marketing depends on many things, whether you are a small business, a large business or somewhere in between. One is creative strategy.

-Your blog should target users who have a specific problem, but haven’t yet made the link that they can purchase your product or service to solve it.
+Your blog should target users who have a specific problem but haven’t yet made the link so that they can purchase your product or service to solve it.

 Use photographs, videos and infographics to make the blog more visually interesting.
 Post survey results, customer interviews, lists or even comments from you regarding your opinion about the latest topics.

 Share photos of popular celebrities who are following your trend.

 Readers will enjoy the creative content and look forward to your message and return to read future blog posts.
 Use links to your website so readers can see the featured products in the blog and get more information about your company.
 The goal is as much to provide value to your readers as it is to make a sales pitch.